Autumn leaf color

 Autumn leaf color is a phenomenon that affects the normally green leaves of many deciduous trees and shrubs by which they take on, during a few weeks in the autumn season, various shades of yellow, orange, red, purple, and brown.
 The phenomenon is commonly called autumn colours or autumn foliage in British English and fall colors, fall foliage, or simply foliage in American English.

 In some areas of Canada and the United States, "leaf peeping" tourism is a major contribution to economic activity.
 This tourist activity occurs between the beginning of color changes and the onset of leaf fall, usually around September to November in the Northern Hemisphere and March to May in the Southern Hemisphere.

+Components of leaf color change

+The change in color in autumn has two main components: the losing of the green color of chlorophyll and the gaining of the red color of anthocyanins.
+The yellow color of autumn leaves is due to carotenoids, the yellow xanthophylls and orange beta-carotene, which are already present in the leaf but simply masked by the intense green of chlorophyll during summer.
+The degradation of chlorophyll into colorless tetrapyrroles known as nonfluorescent chlorophyll catabolites can be explained by senescence, but the production of anthocyanins is an active process.
+Some leaves also appear brown: this can be due to the colors of chlorophyll (green) and anthocyanin (red) combining during early senescence, or by the polymerization of quinones during cell death in late senescence.